wh-alice/mig_visualstudio/vs/test/what-s-new-for-testing-tools-in-2015.md

 ---
-title: "What&#39;s new for testing tools in 2015" ms.custom: ""
+title: "What&#39;s new for testing tools in 2015 | Microsoft Docs" ms.custom: ""
 ms.date: "10/21/2016"
 ms.prod: "visual-studio-tfs-dev14"